Publications

 cited in The Economist

-(with NJ Hansen and F Toscani)
+(with NJ Hansen, F Toscani)

 Using an unified framework with inflation, wage, profit, and import cost, we show that up to 2023Q1 higher consumer prices mostly reflect increases in profits and import costs, but labor costs are picking up.
 Also, this is not equivalent to rising profitability.